Someone You Should Know: Seamus Dolan

 With so many ERA members, it is not easy to get to know every rep, manufacturer and distributor in the business.“Someone You Should Know” is The Representor department that gives readers the chance to learn about fellow ERA members, including how their time is spent both in and out of the office.

-The Representor asked Tobi a few questions about her time in the electronics rep business and her experiences with ERA.
-Here is what she had to say.
+The Representor asked Seamus a few questions about his time in the electronics rep business and his experiences with ERA.
+Here is what he had to say.

 Tell us a little bit about yourself.